Frequently Asked Questions

 What is involved in the Physical Examination?

 The physical examination requires you to demonstrate your ability to perform the necessary level of physical ability to perform the task associated with the position of police officer.
-The standards are universal.
-There is no deviation in regard to gender, age, or weight.

 How can I best prepare for the Physical Examination?